MyPureCloud/developer-center-blog/source/2023-02-06-automating-development-of-genesys-chatbots/index.md

 - Automatically deploy the bot and its dependencies to test the environments
 - Run automated tests to assert the behavior of the new functionality and catch any regressions in the existing functionality
-- Enforce that automated tests are passed and changes are peer-reviewed before you proceed
+- Enforce that automated tests are passed, and changes are peer-reviewed before you proceed
 - Once approved, it automatically deploys changes to a User Acceptance Testing (UAT) environment
 - Notifies a QA engineer to do exploratory testing
 - Once approved by a QA engineer, automatically deploy changes to production

-The following are benefits of the automation pipeline:
+The automation pipeline provides the following benefits:

 - Reducing the feedback loop from hours/days to seconds/minutes
 - Chatbots deployments and their dependencies that are identical across environments; if it works in UAT, it works in Prod